shreyaspatil2/Python_User_Defined_Functions/README.md

 1. Creates an array.
 Takes input number from user.
 Finds it in array.
 Gives its location.
 Gives its count.
 Replaces the number with its squareroot.
 2. Takes two 2-dimentional arrays and merges them with increasing order of numbers.

+vi] Table Maker:

+This function takes attribute names and number of unique values in each attribute from user.
+Then returns a table showing possible combinations of each variable.
+This table is very usefull for Data Simulation.